+2.8.3.
 Retrieving Widget Resource Values

+To retrieve the current value of a resource attribute associated with a widget instance, use XtGet-Values.

+void XtGetValues(w, args, num_args)

+Widget w;

+ArgList args;

+Cardinal num_args;

-To retrieve the current value of a resource attribute associated with a widget instance, use ${\tt XtGetValues}.$ void XtGetValues(w, args, num_args); W Specifies the widget. args Specifies a variable-length argument list of name and address pairs that contain the resource name and the address into which the resource value is stored. num_args Specifies the number of arguments in the argument list.
+args Specifies a variable-length argument list of name and address pairs that contain the resource name and the address into which the resource value is stored.

+num_args Specifies the number of arguments in the argument list.